astuff/pacmod_dbc/doc/user_can_protocol.md

 (N = the largest positive value for the given value space.
 For non-integers, consider the value space as an integer.)

 ## Single Bit Data

-Reserve 2-bits for data and statuses, defined as follows.
+Reserve 2-bits for data and statuses, defined as follows:
 0=FALSE_STATE, 1=TRUE_STATE, 2=ERROR, 3=NOT_AVAIL

 ## 2-7 Bit Data
 Reserve two largest positive values for statuses, defined as follows.
 N-1=ERROR, N=NOT_AVAIL

 ## 8 Bit Data and Larger
 Reserve five largest positive values for statuses, defined as follows.
 N-5, N-4, and N-3=RESERVED, N-1=ERROR, N=NOT_AVAIL
 RESERVED values are for later use.